PopeyeTheSailorsCat/company_names_matches/README.md

 During the operation of the service, the problem of matching is solved
 ## Project structure
 * data - Contains the source data and the datasets obtained during processing
-* model - Contains models used for text processing
+* models - Contains models used for text processing
 * app - Contains the code responsible for the operation of the service
 * db - Contains code related to the operation of the company database
 * dev - Contains the code that was used during the development of the service